Quick/Nimble/README.md

 // Passes if the closure in expect { ... } posts a notification with the provided names to a given
 // notification center.
 Make sure to use this when running tests on Catalina,
-// as there is currently no way of observing notifications without providing specific names. let notificationCenter = NotificationCenter() expect {
+// using DistributedNotificationCenter as there is currently no way
+// of observing notifications without providing specific names. let distributedNotificationCenter = DistributedNotificationCenter() expect {
-    notificationCenter.post(testNotification)
-}.to(postNotifications(equal([testNotification]),
+    distributedNotificationCenter.post(testNotification)
+}.toEventually(postDistributedNotifications(equal([testNotification]),
-                       fromNotificationCenter: notificationCenter,
+                                  fromNotificationCenter: distributedNotificationCenter,
                                   names: [testNotification.name]))
 ```

 > This matcher is only available in Swift.